GM to recall 7M vehicles globally to replace Takata air bags

 But Takata declared the GM front passenger inflators defective under a 2015 agreement with the government.

+However, NHTSA hired air bag chemical expert Harold Blomquist, who holds 25 air bag patents, to review the data, and he concluded that the GM air bags were similar to other Takata inflators that had exploded.

+Test results for the GM inflators included abnormally high-pressure events “indicative of potential future rupture risk,” NHTSA said in documents.
+“These findings illustrate that GM's inflators have a similar, if not identical, degradation continuum” to other Takata inflators that have exploded, the agency wrote.

-Shares of GM rose nearly 3% in Monday morning trading to $44.23.
+Shares of GM rose nearly 3% in Monday morning trading to $44.29.
+The company said the recalls will be phased in based on replacement inflator availability, and will cost $400 million this year.

 Drivers can check to see if their vehicles have been recalled by going to https://www.nhtsa.gov/recalls and keying in their 17-digit vehicle identification number.